If you purchased your monitor within the last 5 years, there's a high chance it'll work great!

 Your license is valid for use on upto 4 Macs you own.

-Yes, Apple Silicon (M1) Macs are fully supported, and can control external display brightness, constrast and volume using DDC.
+Yes, Apple Silicon (M1, M1 Pro & M1 Max) Macs are supported, and can control external display brightness, constrast and volume using DDC.

-Note: The M1 Mac Mini's HDMI port does not work yet, because it doesn't forward DDC commands to the display for a currently unknown reason.
-The Thunderbolt / USB 4 ports on the M1 Mac Mini work just fine.
+Note: DDC on the HDMI port in Apple Silicon Macs doesn't work yet, because it doesn't forward DDC commands to the display for a currently unknown reason.
+Displays connected to the Thunderbolt / USB 4 ports work fine with DDC.

 You can click the settings icon in the bottom right of DisplayBuddy and select "Check for Updates" to automatically get the latest version.
 You can also get the latest version of DisplayBuddy here.